Skip to content

 4. Live in a way that makes people better for having known you.

-5. The world does not need you to be famous.
+5. The world doesn't need you to be famous.
 It needs you to be faithful — to your values, your family, and your word.

-6. When you are not sure what to do, ask yourself: What would make Mom proud?
+6. When you're not sure what to do, ask yourself: what would make Mom proud?

 7. I loved you before I met you.
 I loved you from the moment I knew you existed.
-And I will love you long after I am gone.
+And I will love you long after I'm gone.
 That is the one thing in this universe that is absolutely certain.

 "You are my greatest adventure, my deepest lesson, and my most beautiful answered prayer.
 Everything good in me lives on in you."

-If you have made it through that list with dry eyes, you are stronger than most.
-But here is the truth: your son does not need all fifty.
+Your son doesn't need all fifty.
 He needs the five or ten that are uniquely yours — the ones that come from your specific life, your particular struggles, and your own brand of love.

 Open Letter to My Grown Son — A Real Example

-Sometimes the hardest part of writing a letter to my son is knowing how to begin.
-Here is an example of an open letter to my grown son that you can use as a starting point.
+Here is an example of an open letter to your grown son that you can use as a starting point.
 Adapt it, rewrite it, or simply let it inspire your own.

 My dear son,

-I am writing this letter on a quiet Sunday morning while you are out living your life — which is exactly where you should be.
-But I wanted to put something down on paper that I have been carrying in my heart for a long time.
+I'm writing this letter on a quiet Sunday morning while you're out living your life — which is exactly where you should be.
+But I wanted to put something down on paper that I've been carrying in my heart for a long time.

 I remember the day you were born.
 Not the medical details or the hospital room, but the weight of you in my arms and the way the entire world rearranged itself around that moment.
 Everything before you suddenly became "before," and everything after became the only thing that mattered.

-You have grown into a man I admire — not because you are perfect, but because you are honest.
-You admit when you are wrong.
+You've grown into a man I admire — not because you are perfect, but because you are honest.
+You admit when you're wrong.
 You show up for the people you love.
 You work hard without needing applause.
 These are not things I taught you.
 These are things you chose for yourself, and I could not be more proud.

 I will not always be here.
 That is a hard sentence to write, but it is true.
 And when that day comes, I want you to know that you were the great purpose of my life.
 Not my career.
 Not my accomplishments.
 You.